fedang/fedang.net/content/misc/routh/index.md

 ## Online calculator

 <noscript>
-Javascript support is required by this tool
+Javascript support is required by this tool!
 </noscript>

-Enter the characteristic equation below.
+Enter the characteristic equation below as a list of coefficients.

 <p style="display: flex; gap: 0.4em; flex: 1;">
     <label for="poly" style="white-space: nowrap;">P(s) = </label>